SirToffski/WireGuard-Ligase/README.md

 ## Why use Wireguard-Ligase?

-Main reasons behing using this script:
+Main reasons behind using this script:

 * No need to install anything
   * Bash is installed and configured as a default shell on nearly any Linux distro.